Evolveum/midpoint-samples/samples/resources/ad-ldap/AD/Readme.md

 ### Deployment instructions

 1. get Active Directory server certificate from SSL/TLS connection and import it into truststore, for detailed instruction how to setup TLS/SSL communication, please see related documentation page https://docs.evolveum.com/midpoint/reference/support-4.8/security/crypto/ssl-connections-client-side-/
 2. import objects into midPoint.
-   Two alternatives follow:
+Three alternative ways how to upload all related mP configuration objects:
+* use script file upload.sh from linux console.
+Run script with url parameter specified for midpoint application like:

+    `./upload.sh -<midpointUrl>`

+    if no parameter is set default url will be used (default midpointUrl value http://localhost:8080).
-* all related mP configuration objects could be uploaded into midpoint using GUI.
+* or upload into midpoint using GUI.
 Click on left side menu item "Import object", then choose file and import it.
 Repeat steps for all midpoint objects in this sample.
-* copy all subfolders into midpoint studio and upload objects, for detailed instruction how to work with midpoint studio,please see related documentation page https://docs.evolveum.com/midpoint/tools/studio/usage/#uploading-midpoint-objects.
+* or copy all subfolders into midpoint studio and upload objects, for detailed instruction how to work with midpoint studio,please see related documentation page https://docs.evolveum.com/midpoint/tools/studio/usage/#uploading-midpoint-objects.
 Please import midpoint objects in order
     * lookup table xml file from folder lookuptables
       * adGroupTypes.xml
     * all archetypes xml files from folder archetypes